wandb/docs/docs/guides/sweeps/pause-resume-and-cancel-sweeps.md

 ---
 description: Pause, resume, and cancel a W&B Sweep with the CLI.
+displayed_sidebar: default
 ---

 # Pause, resume, stop and cancel sweeps